tanakorn-dev/CyberseSwift/README.md

 pod 'CyberseSwift'
 ```

-And mmport CyberseSwift into the class that wants to make use of the library.
+And import CyberseSwift into the class that wants to make use of the library.

 ```objc
 import CyberseSwift